 How do you measure this risk?
 Initially, it was assumed to be captured by a single factor, volatility, which was measured using something called beta.
 The overall stock market has a beta of 1, but you could potentially raise your portfolio’s beta to, say, 1.1 by favoring more volatile stocks or using leverage.
 There’s more on measuring volatility in the investing chapter.

 Problem is, beta proved to be a poor predictor of returns.
 Research found that low-volatility stock portfolios generated higher risk-adjusted returns than high-volatility portfolios.
-In fact, in recent years, there’s been a surge of interest in low-volatility portfolios, prompting the launch of exchange-traded index funds such as iShares Edge MSCI Minimum Volatility USA ETF and PowerShares S&P 500 Low Volatility Portfolio, as well as mutual funds like Vanguard Global Minimum Volatility Fund.
+That led to a surge of interest in low-volatility portfolios, prompting the launch of exchange-traded index funds such as iShares MSCI USA Minimum Volatility Factor ETF and SPDR SSGA U.S. Large Cap Low Volatility Index ETF, as well as mutual funds like Vanguard Global Minimum Volatility Fund.

 With beta failing as a predictor of stock returns, academics started casting around for other factors that might explain why some groups of stocks perform better than others.
 Over the past four decades, a slew of research has been conducted on the topic, which has turned up a fistful of factors that appear to be associated with superior returns—and, no surprise here, Wall Street has been quick to capitalize.